-Ann Eisenberg is an Assistant Professor at the University of South Carolina School of Law.
+Ann Eisenberg is an Associate Professor at the University of South Carolina School of Law.
 She was previously the Land Use and Sustainable Development Law Fellow at the West Virginia University College of Law.

 Professor Eisenberg received her J.D., cum laude, and her B.A. from Cornell University.
 She received her LL.M. from West Virginia University College of Law.
 She teaches Water Law, a Sustainable Development Clinic, and Interviewing, Counseling, and Negotiation.